Nouhaila-Akhziz/Smartwatch/README.md

 ## Acknowledgements

-We would like to thank all contributors and open-source projects that made this smartwatch project possible.
-Your contributions and support are greatly appreciated.
+We would like to express our heartfelt gratitude to the following individuals who have contributed their time, expertise, and dedication to the development of the smartwatch project:
+    ### Nouhaila akhziz
+    ### Amina aitlafkih
+    ### Idriss otmani

+## Rapport smartwatch

+The smartwatch project includes a detailed report in PDF format.
+Please refer to the (Smartwatch) for more information and insights about the project.

 ### Have Fun! :)